Brand Growth & SEO

 Meanwhile, it is all about predictability and flexibility.

-A successful retargeting campaign will employ your brand's voice throughout and reinforce that to the customer in all ways.
+A successful retargeting campaign will consistently employ your brand's voice and reinforce it to the customer in all interactions.

 Think about the last time you saw an ad for a product you'd browsed earlier, only to be reminded of it in your Instagram feed, then again in a YouTube pre-roll ad.